ptpuyen1511/my_notes/README.md

 ## TL;DR

-This repo is used to store my notes which are taken while reading.
+This repo is used to store my notes which are taken while reading, learning and researching.

 Beside notes in `Code` tab, I have some notes in the `Issue` tab (they are quick notes).